Anecdotal evidence: Scientific context

 Anecdotal evidence can have varying degrees of formality.
 For instance, in medicine, published anecdotal evidence by a trained observer (a doctor) is called a case report, and is subjected to formal peer review.
 Although such evidence is not seen as conclusive, researchers may sometimes regard it as an invitation to more rigorous scientific study of the phenomenon in question.
 For instance, one study found that 35 of 47 anecdotal reports of drug side-effects were later sustained as "clearly correct."

 Anecdotal evidence is considered the least certain type of scientific information.
 Researchers may use anecdotal evidence for suggesting new hypotheses, but never as validating evidence.

-Anecdotal evidence is often unscientific or pseudoscientific because various forms of cognitive bias may affect the collection or presentation of evidence.
-For instance, someone who claims to have had an encounter with a supernatural being or alien may present a very vivid story, but this is not falsifiable.
-This phenomenon can also happen to large groups of people through subjective validation.

-Anecdotal evidence is also frequently misinterpreted via the availability heuristic, which leads to an overestimation of prevalence.
-Where a cause can be easily linked to an effect, people overestimate the likelihood of the cause having that effect (availability).
-In particular, vivid, emotionally charged anecdotes seem more plausible and are given greater weight.
-A related issue is that it is usually impossible to assess every piece of anecdotal evidence, and the rate of people not reporting that anecdotal evidence in the population.

-A common way anecdotal evidence becomes unscientific is through fallacious reasoning such as the post hoc ergo propter hoc fallacy, the human tendency to assume that if one event happens after another, then the first must be the cause of the second.
-Another fallacy involves inductive reasoning.
-For instance, if an anecdote illustrates a desired conclusion rather than a logical conclusion, it is considered a faulty or hasty generalization.
-For example, here is anecdotal evidence presented as proof of a desired conclusion:
+If an anecdote illustrates a desired conclusion rather than a logical conclusion, it is considered a faulty generalization.

-Anecdotes like this do not prove anything.
-In any case where some factor affects the probability of an outcome, rather than uniquely determining it, selected individual cases to prove nothing; e.g. "my grandfather smoked two packs a day until he died at 90" and "my sister never smoked but died of lung cancer".
+In any case where some factor affects the probability of an outcome, rather than uniquely determining it, selected individual cases prove nothing; e.g. "my grandfather smoked two packs a day until he died at 90" and "my sister never smoked but died of lung cancer".
 Anecdotes often refer to the exception, rather than the rule: "Anecdotes are useless precisely because they may point to idiosyncratic responses."

-More generally, a statistical correlation between things does not in itself prove that one causes the other (a causal link).
-A study found that television viewing was strongly correlated with sugar consumption, but this does not prove that viewing causes sugar intake (or vice versa).

-In medicine, anecdotal evidence is also subject to placebo effects: it is well-established that a patient's (or doctor's) expectation can genuinely change the outcome of treatment.
-Only double-blind randomized placebo-controlled clinical trials can confirm a hypothesis about the effectiveness of treatment independently of expectations.